 “To understand such an articulated space in three dimensions, it is not enough to look at it—you need to turn, climb, lift your head…an experience that is predominantly tactile.” - Cristina Finucci, “Chiarezza e semplicita’,” Controspazio, 1998

-Carolina’s Room was the realization of a girl’s dream to create her own home within a home, her special space within her family’s New York townhouse. introduced three-dimensional elements that would create the living quarters she was seeking.
+Carolina’s Room was the realization of a girl’s dream to create her own home within a home, her special space within her family’s New York townhouse.
+APT ARCHITECTURE introduced three-dimensional elements that would create the living quarters she was seeking.

 The studio’s ingenious young client imagined the design metaphor of a tree house, one that would offer an elevated sleeping area, like a screened balcony in the sky, next to another elevated and sheltered study space.
 Below, on the entry level, she desired a small area with cushions where she could lounge and watch television.
 The client was also adamant about the visual tidiness of her space—all of her belongings needed to have a place of their own.